Fintech is one of the largest and most lucrative markets in the world today. But it is also one of the most regulated ones.

 B] Fintech Regulations in Europe – EU (European Union)

-With the USA fintech regulations out of the way, let’s look at the fintech regulation for European Union.
+With U.S. fintech regulations out of the way, let’s look at the fintech regulation for European Union.
 Let’s start with some of the generate ones, then we shall go with ones from each section.

 Consumer Protection